 Rude cell phone behavior has always annoyed me.
 Ever since my incident with the rude cell phone talker in front of me at a Speedway gas station, I’ve been compiling a list of ways people act rude when using their cell phones.
 I stopped at around 15 examples of cell phone rudeness, although I’m pretty sure I could double the list if I gave it enough thought.
-Read on for some bad cell phone habits that I’ve observed around me.
+Read on for some bad cell phone habits that I’ve observed.

 Examples of Rude Cell Phone Behavior You Should Avoid